Bayurzx/ytPlayerHider/README.md

 Installing Hide YouTube Player is a breeze:

-1. Clone the extension folder from the my github releases page. 📥
+1. Download the zipped folder from the my github releases page. 📥
+2. Unzip it
-2. Open the Chrome extensions page (chrome://extensions/) in your browser or click the extension icon 🌐
+3. Open the Chrome extensions page (chrome://extensions/) in your browser or click the extension icon 🌐
-3. Make sure the developer mode in toggled on and click load unpacked.
+4. Make sure the developer mode in toggled on and click load unpacked.
-4. Load the folder. 🖱️
+5. Load the folder. 🖱️
 6.  *Poof*!
 The extension is now installed and ready to use. 🎊

 Usage 🎮